-Gonorrhea may display no symptoms, particularly in women.
+Individuals with gonorrhea may have mild or no symptoms, particularly women.

-Occasionally, gonorrhea infection can spread throughout the body and presents with symptoms of fever, chills, swollen or painful joints, and small bumps on the hands or feet that may be red or purple.
+Occasionally, the infection can spread throughout the body and presents with symptoms of fever, chills, swollen or painful joints, and small pustules (pus-filled lesions) that may be red or purple on the hands or feet.
 This is referred to as the arthritis-dermatitis syndrome.

 Gonorrhea is highly contagious and can have many serious side effects if left untreated.
-If you are sexually active and suspect you have been exposed to gonorrhea, you should seek medical care immediately.
+If you are sexually active and have symptoms of gonorrhea or may have been exposed to gonorrhea, you should seek medical care immediately.
 You should avoid any further sexual activity and notify any previous sexual partners.

-A sample of body fluid will be taken for cultures in a lab.
-Tests may also be done for other sexually transmitted infections that commonly occur at the same time as gonorrhea.
+Your medical professional will take a sample of bodily fluid to be cultured in a lab.
+Tests may also be done to check for other STIs that commonly occur at the same time as gonorrhea.

-Antibiotics are prescribed for treatment of gonorrhea.
-Because drug-resistant strains of bacteria are becoming common, it is extremely important that you finish all of the antibiotics and see the doctor again if you still have symptoms after treatment.
+Antibiotics are prescribed for treatment of gonorrhea or suspected gonorrhea.
+Because drug-resistant strains of bacteria are becoming common, it is extremely important that you finish all the antibiotics prescribed to you and go back to your medical professional if your symptoms persist or come back following treatment.

-- There is a discharge from the vagina, penis, or rectum.
+- There is a discharge or bleeding from the vagina, penis, or rectum.

 - There is burning or pain during urination or defecation.

-- You are concerned or know that a sexual partner has similar symptoms or has been diagnosed with gonorrhea.
+- You are concerned that or know that your sexual partner has symptoms of gonorrhea or has been diagnosed with gonorrhea.